QutEcoacoustics/baw-client/README.md

 ---

-Based off the [ng-boilerplate](https://github.com/ngbp/ng-boilerplate) library.
+Based on the [ng-boilerplate](https://github.com/ngbp/ng-boilerplate) library.